mvenouziou/Project_Style_Transfer/README.md

 Implementation of Neural Style Transfer in Tensorflow

 This app takes a 'content' image and adapts it with texture elements from a second image.

-Experimental Feature: use an audio file in place of a style image
+EXPERIMENTAL FEATURE: use an audio file in place of a style image.
+(This is implemented but still being tuned to produce meaningful results.)

 - Try my web app implementation at www.communicatemission.com/ml-projects#style_transfer. (audio style not yet implemented)